Artificial stones | Walls | forms – civillearners

 Following are the advantages of artificial stones:

-3) It can be cast in desired shape.
+3) It can be cast in the required shape.

-4) It can be made in a single piece and hence, the trouble of getting large blocks of stones for lintels, beams, etc. is avoided.
+4) It can be made in one piece and therefore avoids the hassle of getting large stones for lintels, rays, etc.

-5) It can be made stronger than natural stone.
+5) It can be made stronger than natural stones.

 7) It is more durable than natural stone.